Maven-Geek/Predicting-Movie-Rental-Durations/README.md

 ## Acknowledgements
 - The DVD rental dataset provided by the Datacamp.
 - Libraries and frameworks: scikit-learn, XGBoost, pandas, and NumPy.

-Feel free to modify or extend the project as needed for your use case.